richard-kung/breezeway/README.md

 **Q: But I really don't care about the glitches, I just want blur!
 How can I do this?**

 A: Find the `breezeway.json` file inside the `kdecoration` directory.
 [On line 12](https://github.com/n4n0GH/breezeway-mod/blob/master/kdecoration/breezeway.json#L12) you switch out `"blur": false,` with `"blur": true,` and then compile the theme according to the instructions.

+**Q: Does this work on Wayland?**

+A: Maybe.
+Some functions may not work out of the box and if scaling is used the theme will most likely break.
+Once Wayland is stable on my own system, I'll get around to fix that though.
+But as of now you're on your own.